araragao/raft/index.md

 Each server makes use of a *MulticastCommunicationPackage* and a *UnicastCommunicationPackage* that implement communication services .
 As a consequence, all servers support multicast and unicast communication.

-All communications occur over UDP and the network was implemented using threads.
+All communications occur over UDP and server nodes are thread-based.
 Even though all server nodes are running on the same machine, all communication happens through messages, with no use of shared memory.
 Due to the lack of reliability of UDP, the application might have to deal with loss of packets, delays and different orders of arrival.